Oushesh/CODING_INTERVIEW/README.md

 ## use code sandbox pro for web development (startup mindset)

 ## TODOs.
-   * Purchase Algoexpert and try all of them and kill the interview
+   * (Build your own stuffs):Purchase Algoexpert and try all of them and kill the interview
    *